Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

-Finally, we consider modular measurements in the position basis.
-Specifically, we focus on the POVM element $\hat M_Z(\mathbf s)=\tfrac{1}{d\ell}\sum_{\mathbf n}e^{-i \ell\mathbf s\cdot \mathbf n}\hat T_{(\mathbf 0,\mathbf n)}$, which is equivalent to measuring $\hat{\mathbf q} \mod d\ell$.
-Note that, given perfectly encoded GKP states, the measurement values of $\mathbf s$ can be used to infer the logical computational basis information, yielding encoded Pauli measurements.
+Finally, we consider modular measurements in the position basis $\hat M_Z(\mathbf s)=\tfrac{1}{d\ell}\sum_{\mathbf n}e^{-i \ell\mathbf s\cdot \mathbf n}\hat T_{(\mathbf 0,\mathbf n)}$, which is equivalent to measuring $\hat{\mathbf q} \mod d\ell$.
+Given perfectly encoded GKP states, the measurement values of $\mathbf s$ can be used to infer the logical computational basis information, yielding encoded Pauli measurements.
 In other words, for the GKP encoding, this is equivalent to measuring the logical operator $\hat Z_L^{\otimes n}$.
-Also, note that integrating the POVM element over $\mathbf s$ recovers the identity operator.
-Such modular measurements can be implemented either by coupling the mode to an auxiliary ideal GKP state \cite{gottesman2001} or by performing phase estimation with the help of an auxiliary two-level system \cite{nielsen2010, campagne-ibarcq2020}.
-Alternatively, if the circuit is non-adaptive, the value of modular measurements can be inferred directly from standard homodyne measurements by taking the value of the output of the homodyne measurement modulo the $d\ell$.
-We provide more details on the choice of these measurements in Appendix \ref{appendix:measurements}.
+Such modular measurements can be implemented either by coupling the mode to an auxiliary ideal GKP state~\cite{gottesman2001} or by performing phase estimation with an auxiliary two-level system \cite{nielsen2010, campagne-ibarcq2020, PhysRevX.8.021001}.
+Alternatively, if the circuit is non-adaptive, the value of modular measurements can be inferred directly from standard homodyne measurements by taking the value of the output modulo $d\ell$.
+See Appendix~\ref{appendix:measurements} for more details on modular measurements.

 To provide an algorithm that samples from the output probability distribution, we introduce the following Theorem. \begin{theorem} The measurement of the logical operator $\hat Z_L^{\otimes n}$ represented by the projector $\hat M_{Z}(\mathbf s)$ has a probability distribution function for the state $\hat \rho$ of the form